notedwin/ansible-compose/readme.md

   <img src="tower.png" alt="tower" width="200"/>
 </div>

-Ansible Monorepo is a collection of server configuration files, mainly ansible playbooks for a clean Debian-based server (or Laptop) with my dotfiles and applications.
+Ansible Monorepo is a collection of server configuration files for my homelab.
+Devices included:

+- SFF PC (main server)
+- OpenWRT Router
+- Raspberry Pi as a camera
+- Laptop

-It assumes you have sudo privileges and a public SSH key already setup.
+All devices are running Debian-based OS and assumed to have sudo privileges and a public SSH key already setup.

+## Rules

+Do not configure anything manually.
+Use Ansible to automate the process.
+Do not install anything on the host machine.
+Use Docker to run applications.

 ## Folder Outline